Aurelius84/LeetCode/String.md

 5. You may assume each given directory info represents a unique directory.
 Directory path and file info are separated by a single blank space.

 **Follow-up beyond contest:**
-1. Imagine you are given a real file system, how will you search files?
-DFS or BFS?
+1. **Imagine you are given a real file system, how will you search files?
+DFS or BFS?**
+`Advice:`In general, BFS will use more memory then DFS.
+However BFS can take advantage of the locality of files in inside directories, and therefore will probably be faster.
-2. If the file content is very large (GB level), how will you modify your solution?
+2. **If the file content is very large (GB level), how will you modify your solution?**
+`Advice:`In a real life solution we will not hash the entire file content, since it's not practical.
+Instead we will first map all the files according to size.
+Files with different sizes are guaranteed to be different.
+We will than hash a small part of the files with equal sizes (using MD5 for example).
+Only if the md5 is the same, we will compare the files byte by byte.
-3. If you can only read the file by 1kb each time, how will you modify your solution?
+3. **If you can only read the file by 1kb each time, how will you modify your solution?**
+`Advice:`This won't change the solution.
+We can create the hash from the 1kb chunks, and then read the entire file if a full byte by byte comparison is required.
-4. What is the time complexity of your modified solution?
+4. **What is the time complexity of your modified solution?
 What is the most time-consuming part and memory consuming part of it?
-How to optimize?
+How to optimize?**
+`Advice:`Time complexity is O(n^2 * k) since in worse case we might need to compare every file to all others. k is the file size
-5. How to make sure the duplicated files you find are not false positive?
+5. **How to make sure the duplicated files you find are not false positive?**
+`Advice:`We will use several filters to compare: File size, Hash and byte by byte comparisons.

 ```python
 #author:inyouth